Xylambda/kalmankit/README.md

 ![workflow](https://github.com/Xylambda/kalmanfilter/actions/workflows/cicd.yaml/badge.svg)
 [![doc](https://img.shields.io/badge/DOCS-documentation-blue.svg?style=badge)](https://xylambda.github.io/kalmanfilter/)

 The Kalman filter is an optimal estimation algorithm: it estimates the true state of a signal given that this signal is noisy and/or incomplete.
+This package provides a multidimensional implementation of:
-If the noises are drawn from a gaussian distribution and the underlying system is governed by linear equations, the filter will output the best possible estimate of the signal's true state.
+* **Standard Kalman Filter**: if the noises are drawn from a gaussian distribution and the underlying system is governed by linear equations, the filter will output the best possible estimate of the signal's true state.

-This packages provides a multidimensional implementation of the standard Kalman filter algorithm using NumPy.
+* **Extended Kalman Filter**: can deal with nonlinear systems, but it does not output the optimal estimate.
+It works by linearizing the function locally using the Jacobian matrix.

 ## Installation
 Normal user: